NelleV/SCCourses/swc/data-management.rst

   <span class="big">

-- Poor organizational choices lead to significantly slower research progress
+- Poor organizational choices lead to significantly slower research progress.
-- Make your research reproducable
+- It is critical to make your results reproducable.

 .. raw:: html